nasuni-labs/nasuni-dashboards/README.md

 *   Nasuni API and Protocol bugs or feature requests should be communicated to Nasuni Customer Success.

-*   GitHub project to-do's, bugs, and feature requests, should be submitted as “Issues” in GitHub under its repositories.
+*   GitHub project to-do's, bugs, and feature requests should be submitted as “Issues” in GitHub under its repositories.